lbryio/lbry.com/content/faq/what-is-lbry.md

 We think users should own their content (and their privacy) instead of handing it over to a corporate giant and their advertising buddies.
 If you think we're paranoid, there are dozens of examples of [companies abusing users](/news/why-do-tech-giants-abuse-their-users) and acting against their interests.
 It's not paranoia if they're actually out to get you.

 ## Community driven and open source
 Everything built to power LBRY is open source and designed to be controlled by the public at large.
-Hundreds of developers have contributed to the core code bases that power LBRY and thousands of other community members have helped in other ways: recruiting creators, performing translations, making graphics, and so much more.
+Hundreds of developers have contributed to the corecode bases that power LBRY and thousands of other community members have helped in other ways: recruiting creators, performing translations, making graphics, and so much more.

 While there is a company behind LBRY called _LBRY Inc._, we attempt to tie our own hands as much as possible so we cannot ever become an evil faceless megacorp.
 By making everything open-source and standardized, anyone in the world can walk away from LBRY with everything intact (or make a new, better version).